 - You are profoundly deaf and British Sign Language is your first language.
-You therefore need an interpreter when communicating without sign language, to interpret spoken announcements, and perhaps also to interpret written English.
+You need an interpreter when communicating without sign language, to interpret spoken announcements, and perhaps also to interpret written English.

+Substantial danger may include situations such as falling, leaving the gas on, self-harm, violence towards others or a serious risk to your health should you be left unsupervised.
 The potentially dangerous situation does not have to happen frequently, but you must need frequent checks to reduce the chance of harm.back to top

-How to claim
+How to claim Attendance Allowance

 England, Wales and Scotland

-- by calling the Attendance Allowance at claim line on 0345 605 6055
+- Contact the Attendance Allowance Helpline on 0345 605 6055 (textphone 0345 604 5312).

-- by calling the Disability and Carers Service on 0289 090 6178
+- Contact Disability and Carers Service on 028 9090 6178 (textphone: 0800 243 787).

-Completing the form
+Completing the claim form

 - List all of the help you need before completing the claim form.

-- You do not have to need help every day in order to qualify.
-The test is “most of the time”.
-If your needs vary from day to day, make a list of the help you need or the difficulties you have on each day of the week for a week or a month – depending on how much the pattern varies.
+- You do not have to need help every day – the test is ‘most of the time’.
+If your needs vary from day to day, make a list of the help you need on each day of the week or month, depending on how much the pattern varies.

 - Keep a copy of your form.

 Attendance Allowance can be awarded for a fixed period or for an indefinite period.
-If you are awarded benefit for a fixed period, the decision will tell you when the period ends.
+If you are awarded the benefit for a fixed period, the decision will tell you when the period ends.
 A new claim form will be sent to you well before the period of your award ends.back to top

 Challenging the decision